nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-primary">
 :bulb: <span style="font-weight:bold">Tips:</span>

+* Note that only Singaporean IC format(@xxxxxxx#) is accepted for NRIC.
 * A patient can have any number of allergies (including 0).
+* Allergy cannot contain a whitespace and should consist of one single word instead.
 * The color tag can be any standard HTML color name, such as <span style="color:red">red</span>, <span style="color:green">green</span> or <span style="color:orange">orange</span>.
 * Check out <a href="https://www.w3schools.com/colors/colors_names.asp">this link</a> for an extensive list.